IBM/cpdctl/README_command_reference.md

 :    Asset file path.

 `--project-id` (string        )
-:    The project id the file should be associated with.
-One of catalog, project, space or account id is required.
+:    Make request relative to the specified project.

 `--root` (                    )
-:    If '&root=true' is supplied in request URL the api will return relative to target container's root directory instead of assets directory.
-Supported for services.
-Also supported for account admin if targeting account directory.
+:    (Internal use only) If '&root=true' is supplied in request URL the api will return relative to target container's root directory instead of standard assets directory.
+Note, there is one exception.
+If '&root=true' is supplied along with 'userfs' param targeting a project where the user has correct permissions standard auth will work.'.

 `--signature` (string         )
 :    Additional auth method.
 Signed string obtained by making API request to signing endpoint.

 `--space-id` (string          )
-:    The space id the file should be associated with.
-One of catalog, project, space or account id is required.
+:    Make request relative to the specified space.

 <a id='asset_script_create'></a>
 ## &#8226; asset script create